Honors Courses & Contract

 Honors project-based courses

 To earn the honors citation, you are required to successfully complete two one-credit, project-based honors courses which are related to courses in which you are currently enrolled or have recently completed.
 Each project must include some form of applied learning: fieldwork, internship, service learning, innovative/creative project, and/or undergraduate research.
 After registering, you will be guided by the honors program coordinator and your advisor to identify a course to which to link your project.
-You’ll then work directly with a faculty member to design a project that fits your interests and goals.
+You’ll work with a faculty member to design a project that fits your interests and goals.
 Your project-based courses will help you develop and practice organizational and time-management skills.

 Each project-based honors course must include:

-- 45 hours of applied learning (such as fieldwork, internship, service learning, innovative/creative project, and/or undergraduate research)
+• 45 hours of applied learning (such as fieldwork, internship, service learning, innovative/creative project, and/or undergraduate research)

-- An 8-10 page researched essay
+• An 8-10 page researched essay

-- A public presentation/demonstration of the project (may take place within a campus or community setting and may include JCC Student Showcase presentations)
+• A public presentation/demonstration of the project (may take place within a campus or community setting and may include JCC Student Showcase presentations)

 Students and instructors are advised to complete learning contracts for semester project-based courses by the end of week six.